apache/doris-website/docs/ecosystem/flink-doris-connector.md

 # Overview

-The [Flink Doris Connector](https://github.com/apache/doris-flink-connector) enables reading and writing data to the Doris cluster through Flink.
-Meanwhile, it integrates with [FlinkCDC](https://nightlies.apache.org/flink/flink-cdc-docs-release-3.2/docs/connectors/flink-sources/overview/), making it more convenient to perform full database synchronization for upstream databases like MySQL.
-This document mainly introduces the usage of the Flink Doris Connector.
+The [Flink Doris Connector](https://github.com/apache/doris-flink-connector) is used to read from and write data to a Doris cluster through Flink.
+It also integrates [FlinkCDC](https://nightlies.apache.org/flink/flink-cdc-docs-release-3.2/docs/connectors/flink-sources/overview/), which allows for more convenient full database synchronization with upstream databases such as MySQL.

+This document primarily introduces the usage of the Flink Doris Connector.

 # Version Description